juanfrans-courses/mapping_arch_hum/Spring_2016/Tutorials/02_Data_Types_and_311.md

 * Once you've adjusted that, click 'OK'.
 * Finally, you need to change the appearance of the other layers, create a print composer, add a scale bar, legend, title, source and brief description, and export your map as a PDF file.

+#### Creating a Quantitative Map of 311 Data
+Let's say you want to identify which census block group has the highest number of 311 noise complaints.
+To do this, you first have to join your 311 data to a layer containing the census block groups.

+#### Deliverables
+Upload two (PDF) 311 data maps to Courseworks.
+They should both be of something different than 'noise' complaints.
+One should be a qualitative map, showing the location of each complaint, and the other should be a quantitative map, showing the number of complaints per census block group in New York City.
+Your maps should include proper legends, scale bars, titles, explanations and sources.
+Choose colors, line weights and fonts wisely.